-Exporting data and charting in Excel in real-time with help of "Direct Excel Connection" plug-in
+Exporting data and charting in Excel in real-time

 I want to connect an RS-2322 port to MS Excel.
 The port will provide a stream of ASCII numeric characters to Excel.
 I want Excel to automatically receive and graph the ASCII data, sort of like an oscilloscope.
 I can control the format of the incoming ASCII data.